Latest number of positive Isle of Wight Covid-19 tests and deaths

 Deaths

-The Government Dashboard also records 3 new deaths within 28 days of positive test, meaning the cumulative rises to 217 (as of 6th Feb).
+The Government Dashboard also records no new deaths within 28 days of positive test, meaning the cumulative remains at 217 (as of 8th Feb).

-It records 32 new weekly deaths with Covid-19 on the death certificate.
+It records 32 new weekly deaths with Covid-19 on the death certificate, with the cumulative total of 166.

 Our thoughts are with all those who have lost loved ones and with those who are working so hard to save lives.